Optimal Actuator Location of the Minimum Norm Controls for Heat Equation with General Controlled Domain: Relaxed minimum norm control problem (NP)

-First of all, let us recall the null controllability for the controlled system (\ref{stateR}). \bl The system (\ref{stateR}) is null controllable if and only if the dual system (\ref{stateRA}) is exactly observable: There exists positive constant $C_{q,\a}$ such that
+Let us first show the null controllability for controlled system (\ref{stateR}), which is deduced by building the ``observability inequality'' \dref{Oinequality} for system \dref{stateRA}. \bl For any $\beta\in\cB_{s,T}$, there exists positive constant $C_{\beta}$ such that the solution of \dref{stateRA} satisfies